Tag: bodaq

 That’s when it hit me.

-The gap between the academy
+The gap between training

 was far bigger than I imagined.